 Relevant Personal and Work Experience

-Graduate programs typically look for candidates who have some experience in the field of data science or a related field.
+Graduate programs typically look for candidates who have some experience in data science or a related field.
 Ideal program candidates typically possess the following:

-- At least five years of professional experience in the data science, analytics, information technology, or programming field
+- A few years of professional experience in a quantitative field like data science, analytics, information technology, or programming

 - Basic knowledge of programming languages